-NBA Rumors: Lebron James Hints Anthony Davis Was Victim Of Smear Campaign Run By New Orleans Pelicans
+NBA Rumors: LeBron James Hints Anthony Davis Was Victim Of Smear Campaign Run By New Orleans Pelicans

 “Seven years in the league, nobody’s ever said anything negative about (Anthony Davis), but you can tell when the narrative changed when you don’t do what they want you to do,” James says on the show, which may be viewed in the video clip below.

-Whether the Pelicans ran a smear campaign against Davis is not confirmed and ay be pure speculation on James’s part — but what is certain is that the Pelicans have without explanation placed Davis, who remains the team’s top player, on a program of restricted minutes, as The Ringer noted.
+Whether the Pelicans ran a smear campaign against Davis is not confirmed and may be pure speculation on James’s part.
+What is certain is that the Pelicans have, without explanation, placed Davis, who remains the team’s top player, on a program of restricted minutes, as The Ringer noted.

 Davis and James faced each other on the court Wednesday night, with the Lakers defeating the visiting Pelicans by a 125-119 score in Los Angeles, as CBS Sports reported.
-But in the game, Davis played only 20 minutes, though in that restricted playing time he scored 22 points and grabbed eight rebounds.
+But in the game, Davis played only 20 minutes, though in that restricted playing time, he scored 22 points and grabbed eight rebounds.

 But the most publicized moment of the game came when James sank a three-point shot with 33 seconds remaining on the clock, and the ESPN camera quickly cut to Davis, sitting on the bench, who reacted with a visible smirk.
 Watch that sequence in the video below.